Makeshift/docker-nginx-alpine-amplify/Readme.md

+# Nginx + Amplify Agent in an Alpine Container

 The `nginx:alpine` Docker container, + the Nginx Amplify agent.

+## Nginx removed the source for Nginx Amplify

+In June 2022, Nginx removed the source from the [nginxinc/nginx-amplify-agent](https://github.com/nginxinc/nginx-amplify-agent) repository for unknown reasons.
+As such, this container got a little bit more complicated and now has to extract the files from one of their releases, which is a bit annoying.
+Hopefully they'll reply to [my issue](https://github.com/nginxinc/nginx-amplify-doc/issues/55) to make this simpler.

-## Why
+## Why does this exist

 Nginx last updated their prebuilt Nginx+Amplify container in 2017, and it was based on their Debian container, so it was huge.
+Also, they now only release full packages which are only supported by certain distros, Alpine not included.
+This fixes that.

 This Alpine-based container is quite small and should support the following platforms: